theriex/membic/README.md

 use of APIs for *inbound* and *outbound* connectors.
 The connectors are organized by API provider in `docroot/js/amd/ext`.
 New and improved connectors are always welcome.
 This site can never be too connected or too smooth.
-To build a new connector, just model an existing one.
+To build a new connector, it's easiest to model an existing one.

-Note that MyOpenReviews adheres to all terms of use for all APIs, and respects API providers, returning value when possible.
+Note that MyOpenReviews adheres to all terms of use for all APIs, and respects API providers.
 When you are working with an API please

 1. Make sure all use is allowed by the API provider

 2. Provide attribution when appropriate and respect marks

 3. Generally try and give back.
-For an inbound connection, link back to where the content can be found, and if reasonable post review information back.
-For an outbound connection, make sure what is being posted is compatible and desirable.
+For an inbound connection, link back to where the content can be found, and post back review information if that's reasonable.
+For an outbound connection, send only compatible, desirable, and expected content.

-Big bonus points for respecting the MyOpenReviews user and making their life as easy as possible.
+Big bonus points for respecting the MyOpenReviews users and making their lives as easy as possible.

-Note that MyOpenReviews does not itself provide media for review, nor does it support general social conversation, so any API relating to either of those things cannot be utilized.
+MyOpenReviews does not provide media for review, nor does it support general social conversation, so any API calls relating to either of those actions cannot be utilized.

 Applications: